 If you’re searching accessible bathrooms and have come across the term “Independent Living”, you may be feeling slightly confused.
 Don’t worry, it’s simply what we call our range of accessible bathroom products.

-In this blog post, we’ll explain what Independent Living is, what it can mean for you and how Independent Living bathrooms can help you, your friends and your family live the lives you want to lead.
+As you read through this article, you’ll discover exactly what Independent Living is, what it means in terms of mobility and disability, and how it can help you, your family and your friends live the lives you want to lead.